-Performand e RAG Amber Finance RAG Amber Achievements: 230 adults Launch of the Completion Programme Sea Like a nationally search Continued At GFHC, In the GFHC visither At MSG, sixther Rolling year ccreditation for the Adult Careers Team with excellent feedback.
-Its attending a careers event at the YMCA.
-It is attending a careers event at the YMCA.
-It Key challenges: processeMaintainiThe wideEngagenWater so inflationary pressures are a cost risk.
-Greater cost certainty will be achieved tender sees move to completion stage.
-Ining appropriate levels of project management and supporting resource.
-Iter financial climate represents a potential challenge to the overall ambition of projects.
-In the memory of the control of projects and the commitment from a wide range of employers in skills projects.
-In the carcity is now an impediment to development.
-In the control of th Risk to non- delivery: construct risk to the enhance The avail General of Facilitatio Strategy, Tourism of therefore ion materials and labour short e scope of any project wherever d inflation contingency and ex- ability of specialist resource a capacity to deliver projects are no of marketing and events is programme and project delive and Skills are heavily reliant of where this does not material ment has resulted in significar tages have materially increas ver it may be.
-The primary mit splore value engineering oppositions a variety of disciplines and services is an ongoing chall largely reliant on external fundery across the service, notable on securing and maintaining exist this presents a risk to delive Anglian Water in relation to in sed costs also.
-This presents a igation measure is to include ortunities. remains a challenge. llenge. lding sources. ly Culture Heritage, Leisure, external grant funding and very. dustrial water scarcity.
+Performand e RAG Amber Finance RAG Amber Achievements: 230 adults Launch of t Completion Programme Sea Like a nationally s Continued At GFHC, I GFHC visit At MSG, six Rolling year Accreditation for the Adult Careers Team with excellent feedback.
+Idults attending a careers event at the YMCA.
+Ich of the Skills Survey.
+Ideletion of Mermaid Café at Cleethorpes station as part of the Cleethorpes Townscape Heritage ramme.
+Itike a Mirror, Beach of Dreams and Our Future Starts Here delivery established new and nally significant creative partnerships working with nationally acclaimed organisations.
+Inductionally acclaimed organi Key challenges: processeMaintainiThe wideEngagenWater sca s move to completion stage. ng appropriate levels of proje r financial climate represents nent and commitment from a variety is now an impediment t t risk.
+Greater cost certainty we ect management and supporting a potential challenge to the of wide range of employers in sk o development. several areas, notably Culture ng resource. overall ambition of projects. cills projects.
+Risk to non- delivery: construct risk to the enhance The avail General of Facilitatio Strategy, Tourism a therefore ion materials and labour shore scope of any project wherever inflation contingency and exability of specialist resource acapacity to deliver projects around from arketing and events is programme and project delivered Skills are heavily reliant of where this does not material ment has resulted in significant tages have materially increased in the primary mit replaced in the primary material function in the primary across the service, notable on securing and maintaining expectation in the presents a risk to delive the presents and maintain to in the presents in relation to in the presents in relation to in the presents and the presents are presents as a present and the presents are presents and the presents are presents as a present and the presents are presents a sed costs also.
+This presents a igation measure is to include ortunities. remains a challenge. llenge. ding sources. ly Culture Heritage, Leisure, external grant funding and very. dustrial water scarcity.
 52